Skip to content

 from nexios import NexiosApp, MakeConfig

-from nexios.config import CorsConfig
+from nexios.middleware.cors import CorsConfig

 from nexios.middleware.cors import CORSMiddleware